protesilaos/protesilaos.github.io/_posts/2017/2017-06-07-eu-reflection-paper-csdp.md

 Indeed Europe needs to integrate further for the sake of improving its standing on the global order.
 Over the long term, that will also force deviations from USA or NATO priorities.
 Yet it is a major strategic mistake, a fundamental misreading of the evolving state of affairs in our world, to depict security and defence as largely military issues.
 The army is but a part of a greater whole.
 If Europe does not want to become yet another  Occidental war machine, it should do better on the conceptual/analytic front, adopt a 'thick' view of security and defence, and work meticulously to achieve peace also through—if not primarily with—civilian means.

 [^ReflectionPaperCSDPpresser]: Here is the [press release](http://europa.eu/rapid/press-release_IP-17-1516_en.htm) announcing the reflection paper on security and defense policy.
 Published on June 7, 2017.

-[^EUFutureTheme]: I have commented on all reflection papers and have written at length about the future of the European integration process.
-Links are available on [this thematic section](/blog/theme/future-europe/).

 [^EUGlobalStrat]: Shared Vision, Common Action: A Stronger Europe.
 [EU Global Strategy](https://europa.eu/globalstrategy/sites/globalstrategy/files/regions/files/eugs_review_web.pdf) (pdf).
 Published in June 2016.